davidvirgilio/cuddles/README.md

+# Cuddles

-## Welcome to Cuddles Repository
+## Welcome to Cuddles

+"Cuddles" is a streamlined platform tailored for pet enthusiasts, providing an engaging space within a lively community.
+The project's focus lies in overcoming challenges related to establishing a robust database connection and implementing effective file management online.

+## The Goal

+The primary goal of Cuddles is to create a vibrant community for pet enthusiasts, addressing the specific need expressed by users: "I am seeking a platform where I can showcase my pet’s pictures."
+The project aims to provide a seamless and personalized social experience for users.

+## Some Detail
+The project's scope includes the following features:
+- User authentication.
+- User profile creation.
+- User profile management.
+- Image uploading.
+- Post creation with image and copy.

-Here, you can find all the files related to my project.
-This is a full-stack deployment, and you can find most of the external resources' interactions in the /src/app/api/ folder.
+This is the full-stack deployment of Cuddles, and you can find most of the external resources' interactions in the /src/app/api/ folder.
 Unfortunately, it's not possible to easily run a Codespace since you will need your own credentials and accounts.

 I used the following services to develop this application:
 - React.js as JavaScript framework.